You are here

 Bacterial wilt occurs primarily on cucumbers and melons, but also may be a problem on squash and pumpkins.
 The disease is caused by the bacterium Erwinia tracheiphila.

-Signs and symptoms of bacterial wilt
+Symptoms of bacterial wilt

 Symptoms vary on the different host species, but typically the leaves turn a dull green color, and a progressive wilting of lateral leaves occurs.
 The pathogen moves through the main stem, plugging the vascular tissue, and eventually causes wilting and death of entire plants.